nfodorpubnub/keeptabs/README.md

 ### Executing program

-Open index.html in a browser.
+Open index.html in a browser to see the code and edit only js/pubnub_tab.js to see how tab life cycles trigger instation and deinstation of a PubNub object.

 ## Help